Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     ![](img/Using_SpiraTeam_with_JIRA_5+_33.png)

 === "Component"
-    !!! info "This field mapping is OPTIONAL"
+    !!! info "This field mapping is OPTIONAL.
+You can save using [Auto-Map](#using-the-auto-map-properties-feature)."

     ![](img/Using_SpiraTeam_with_JIRA_5+_34.png)